Easonyesheng/A2PM-MESA/README.md

 |Pose AUC@20 | 85.72 | 86.47 | 86.97 |

 - In this evaluation code, we fix the random seed to '2' (see `scripts/test_a2pm.py`), which is different from the settings in our paper (without fixing the random seed).
-Thus, the results are slightly different from the results in the paper, but the effectiveness of our methods is consistent.
+Thus, the results are slightly different from the results in the paper for DMESA, but the effectiveness of our methods is consistent.

+- The training-free version of MESA showcases a slight precision drop comprared with MESA (paper verison), but it still improves the baseline performance.

 - Also, the parameters in the configuration files are set to the default values.
 Due to the complexity of the parameter settings, we have not tuned the parameters for all AM+PM combinations.
   - Better results can be achieved by tuning the parameters for specific datasets and tasks.